 The first and second quarter moons, or the phases between the new moon and the full moon, are increasing phases.
 The best vegetables to plant during these phases are those that grow above the ground.

 The third and fourth quarter moons, or the phases between the full moon and another new moon are the decreasing phases.
 During these phases, it’s best to plant vegetables that grow beneath the ground.
-The third quarter is the better quarter for planting out of the two.
-The fourth quarter is best for turning the soil or pulling weeds.

 What If the Weather Doesn’t Cooperate?